Buying and Selling FAQs in Kentucky

 I'm thinking of going overseas soon.
 If I purchase a vehicle in another country, how do I bring it into America?

 This can be a tricky process at best.
 We've highlighted some of the basic steps of the procedure, but you'll need to get in touch with an expert from the National Highway Traffic Safety Administration (NHTSA) once you're ready to import the vehicle.

-If you're importing a vehicle into America from another country (aside from Canada), you need to obtain and complete an HS-7 Declaration form at whatever port you're using to re-enter the country.
+If you're importing a vehicle into America from another country (aside from Canada), you need to obtain and complete a (Form HS-7) at whatever port you're using to re-enter the country.